The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 Cyst formation in periodontal tissues

-Infection due to trauma
+Infection due to injury

-Infection through the lymph nodes
+Infection through lymph nodes

-• increase in body temperature;
+• increased body temperature;

-• general weakness, fatigue of the body;
+• general weakness, body fatigue;

 • increased pain symptoms at night or when trying to chew.

-• Be sure to take painkillers.
+• Be sure to take a pain reliever.

 • complete rest and gentle treatment for a swollen tooth;